In India's dry regions, crowd-funding comes to a lake's rescue

 The response was overwhelming, said Avinash Saoji, founder of Prayas.
 MDN raised 2.3 million rupees of its 3.4 million rupee budget from private donations.
 The government provided the remainder and helped get the necessary approvals from agencies.

 The rest of the effort depended upon expertise from Prayas members and the contributions of the city’s residents.
-Apart from cash, donations also came in the forms of dredgers, trucks and free labour.
+Apart from cash, donations also came in the forms of dredgers, trucks and free labor.

-“A total of 12,000 people donated labour, helping clear grass, water weeds, pebbles and mud.
+“A total of 12,000 people donated labor, helping clear grass, water weeds, pebbles and mud.
 Some served free food and drinks,” Saoji said.

 MDN was formally launched in April 2015.
-By the end of May, MDN had removed the first 35,000 cubic metres of the 6.3 million cubic metres of silt clogging Nilona.
+By the end of May, MDN had removed the first 35,000 cubic meters of the 6.3 million cubic meters of silt clogging Nilona.

 FROM THE LAKE TO THE FIELDS